inasafe/inasafe-doc/docs/source/training/socialisation/objective.rst

   * WIFI - connected to the internet
   * Windows (XP, 7, 8), Linux (Training Ubuntu later than 12.04) or similar
     (e.g. Mint or Debian), Mac OSX (Lion - 10.7,  Snow Leopard -10.6)
-  * QuantumGIS 1.8 installed (www.qgis.org) or ability to install software on computer  i.e. have administration password
+  * |QGIS| 1.8 installed http://www.qgis.org or ability to install software on computer i.e. have administration password

 Credits
 -------